AegisSSC/Football/My Offensive Philosophy.md

 	Zone Runs are defined by attacking either the inside or outside of a specific direction in which you are searching for a specific cutback lane.
 Typically, this will require a reach block either by a center or a guard in order to create a cutback lane for the runner to find and step into.
 Typically this type of running play can be used to set up play action and RPO plays as the foundation of both, come from a Zone Run play.

 ### 2RO Games
+	2RO Games are defined as a pair of plays that are meshed together that requires the quaterback to track the box count and then find the hole in the run fit in an option play.

 ### Audible Run Games